Tulipamwe: Introduction

 Historically, Namibia has been isolated for over fifty years from the rest of the world due to the politics of the apartheid government in South Africa, especially from greater Africa.
 This isolation has been in almost every sphere of interaction, particularly in the arts.
 South Africa’s policy of destabilization of its neighbours ensured that Namibians did not interact peacefully with the Frontline States.
-Since its independence (1989) and the establishment of democracy in South Africa (1994), this isolation has been addressed in many different ways.
+Since its independence (1989) and the establishment of democracy in South Africa (1994), this isolation has been addressed in multiple different ways.
 Namibians are encouraged to see themselves as part of Africa rather than just a part of South Africa.
 Tulipamwe has been a major force to open up Namibia’s arts to the rest of Africa and the world, as well as the introduction of foreign artists to Namibia.

 Tulipamwe, meaning ‘we are together’, aims to fulfill the promise of its name as an international workshop.
 The first Tulipamwe International Artists Workshop was held in 1994.
 Workshops bring together about 20 artists from all over the world, from countries such as Uganda, Zimbabwe, Mauritius, Rwanda, South Africa, Nigeria, Spain, USA, and Germany.
 The selection process is strictly monitored by members of the organizational committee.
 The criteria for selection is based on the work submitted with the application, what the artist could bring to the workshop, and how much the artist is expected to gain from it, allowing for both students and professional artists to gain and receive in equal measures.
 Artists are not expected to come with any preparation, but rather to be open to new ideas in a new environment.

 Tulipamwe is funded annually by sponsors, such as the Triangle Trust and the Ford Foundation, as well as foreign embassies operating in Windhoek.
 It depends entirely on the support of these sponsors, as it is a non-profit organization.

 In 2008, Tulipamwe was held at Okombahe.
 Five local residents of Okombahe participated.
 After the long process of organizing and coordinating the artists met, travelled to Okombahe and worked together for two solid weeks.
 Both International artists and local artists where encouraged to experiment with different materials and styles, giving the artists the opportunity to learn from each other.
 Seven nations, including Namibia, were represented.